konflux-ci/release-service-catalog/tasks/add-fbc-contribution/README.md

 | targetIndex    | targetIndex value updated by update-ocp-tag task                                          | No       | -                    |
 | resultsDirPath | Path to results directory in the data workspace                                           | No       | -                    |

+## Changes in 3.2.0
+* Changed the way service account secret is determined
+  * Setting `.fbc.iibServiceAccountSecret` is no longer allowed (it was never used anyway).
+Instead, it's based on the stagedIndex setting now.
+  * If `.fbc.stagedIndex` is `true`, we'll use `iib-service-account-stage`.
+    Otherwise we'll use `iib-service-account-prod`.
+  * The reason is that IIB has a priority queue for requests made with our prod kerberos principal and we were asked to use it only for prod index requests.

 ## Changes in 3.1.0
 * Updated the base image used in this task